MLB officially moves All-Star Game to Denver's Coors Field - WHIZ News

 Major League Baseball officially announced the new venue Tuesday after pulling the Midsummer Classic from Atlanta over objections to extensive changes to Georgia’s voting laws.

 Coors Field last hosted the All-Star Game in 1998.
-The game will be July 13.
+The game will be held July 13.

 “Major League Baseball is grateful to the Rockies, the city of Denver and the state of Colorado for their support of this summer’s All-Star Game,” MLB Commissioner Rob Manfred said in a statement.
 “We appreciate their flexibility and enthusiasm to deliver a first-class event for our game and the region.
 We look forward to celebrating our sport’s best players and entertaining fans around the world.”